 Format is important regardless of the kind of project you’re working on, whether it be a video, a script, a brochure or a pitch deck.
 It deals with how a proof is laid out in terms of appearance.
 This can deal with things such as margins, page separations, place of text, headers and footers and so on.
 Questions that you can include on your checklist related to the format could be: is everything where is should be?
 Are you comfortable with the length?
 Or, are there any parts that should be eliminated or consolidated?

 Ashore automates the approval process and streamlines approver feedback.
 Our simple workflow automation system handles the distribution of your proofs, reminding approvers at a pre-set frequency to give review and feedback and notifies you of the progress.
 To help the process run even faster, we’ve added a number of helpful features including modify sender abilities, email templates and checklists.
 You can add as many items as you need to on your Ashore Checklist to help your approvers understand the proofing process and acknowledge important information.

-To learn how Ashore can help you get client sign off faster with less time and effort, sign up for a free account with us today.
-You can also request a demo and learn about all that Ashore has to offer!
+To learn how Ashore can help you get client sign off faster with less time and effort, sign up for a free account with us today!